 “Absolute Devolution” is the fourth essay in a sequence that explores the current Catalan independence process.
-The first essay introduces The Act of Referèndum.
-The second, on hope, 1714 and All That.
-The third, Patria and Patrimonio, on state.
 This essay characterises power.

 The Battle of Ciutadella continues in perpetuity.
 Sure, they stormed the gates.
 But only to raise both flags upon Prim, the Catalan-born architect of Spain’s 1868 Glorious Revolution, the subsequently assassinated herald of a particularly turbulent period of political experimentation, from monarchy to aristocracy, via canton to federation, and then back to monarchy.
 The Iwo Jima moment captured by no one, because no one hopes for six years of tumult to restore the initial state.
 Sure, they were there.
 The core Madrid media all but glued to the stage behind, where the “Spanish” (many, but by no means all, Castilian) crowd politely listened to speeches of unity.
 The more separatist (Catalan and Basque) media camped outside the parliament ahead, where a dozen vans of “Mossos d’Esquadra” (Catalan police) waited apprehensively behind barricades for a riot that never materialised.
 Even the new-left-biased “Sexta’s” interest waned at the dearth of televisual anger.
 All with a story to tell, just not this one.